Somebody that I used to know

 I’m writing an author Q&A with Arsalan Iftikhar (The Muslim Guy) on the occasion of the release of his new book, Scapegoats: How Islamophobia Helps Our Enemies and Threatens Our Freedoms.
-In the first paragraphs he write about becoming the Muslim Guy shortly after September 11, 2001.
-He writes that:
+He writes about becoming the Muslim Guy shortly after September 11, 2001.

 “…suddenly after 9/11, I immediately became “the Muslim Guy” – one of the go-to pundits that the American media turned to in its fumbling effort to understand the more than one-and-a-half…believers in Islam.”